llm-bible/llm-bible.github.io/_publications/choi2024cross.markdown

 bibkey: choi2024cross
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2404.02684"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Model Architecture', 'Tools', 'Language Modeling', 'Pretraining Methods', 'Fine-Tuning', 'Transformer', 'Attention Mechanism']
+tags: ['Fine-Tuning', 'Transformer', 'Tools', 'Efficiency and Optimization', 'Model Architecture', 'Language Modeling', 'Training Techniques', 'Attention Mechanism', 'Pretraining Methods']
 ---
 Recently, multiple architectures has been proposed to improve the efficiency of the Transformer Language Models through changing the design of the